 Combine all ingredients and mix well.
 You can either add the multivitamin to the meal or give it separately.
 Serve at room temperature.
 Store any left overs in the fridge and toss after about 3 days.

-Do you have any ideas or tips that you can share on how to get your older dog to eat?
+Do you have any ideas or tips that you can share on what you did to get your senior to eat?
 We would love to hear them!

-Like this article on How To Get An Older Dog To Eat?
+Like this article?
 Click here and Subscribe to my RSS feed for more articles like this one.